Deep Regression for Repeated Measurements: H older Space and Phase Transition

 where the infimum is taken over all possible estimators $\tilde{f}$ based on the available data set $\left\{ \left(Y_{ij},\x_{ij} \right): 1\leq i \leq n, 1\leq j \leq m \right\}$, the supremum is taken over all distribution $\mathcal{P}_{Z,\epsilon}\in \mathcal{Q}_{Z,\epsilon}$ satisfying Assumptions \ref{ass:subexp} and \ref{ass:holder}, and $\jc{c60}$ is a positive number not depending on $n$ and $m$. \end{theorem}

-Combining the two theorems yields that the optimal convergence rate is of the order $O(n^{-1} + (nm)^{-2s/(2s+d)})$ (up to logarithmic factors) for H\"older smoothness index $s\in \mathbb{R}_{+}$ and dimension $d\in \mathbb{Z}_{+}$.
-It is obvious that this coincides with that in nonparametric regression of the cross-section model when taking $m=1$.
+Combining the two theorems yields that the optimal convergence rate is of the order $O(n^{-1} + (nm)^{-2s/(2s+d)})$ (up to logarithmic factors) for H\"older smoothness index $s\in \mathbb{R}_{+}$.
+It matches the existing minimax rate $n^{-2s/(2s+d)}$ in cross-sectional case \citep{stone1980,schmidtaos,kohler2021rate} by setting $m=1$, and $n^{-1} + (nm)^{-2s/(2s+1)}$ in repeated measures regression for RKHS with $O(k^{-2s})$ eigendecay \citep{cai2011optimal} and $n^{-1} + (nm)^{-4/5}$ for local linear regression by assuming $s=2,d=1$ \citep{zhang2016sparse}.
 Intriguingly, we observe a phase transition phenomenon in the minimax convergence rate.
 To see this, when the sampling frequency $m \gtrsim n^{d / 2s}$, the rate reaches $n^{-1}$ which is usually called the parametric rate of convergence in terms of the sample size $n$.
-After that, no matter how many more repeated measurements are collected, the rate $n^{-1}$ cannot be improved, even when the $n$ functions are fully observed which is considered the ideal situation in functional data analysis \citep{zhang2016sparse}.
+After that, no matter how many more repeated measurements are collected, the order $n^{-1}$ cannot be improved, even when the $n$ functions are fully observed which is considered the ideal situation in functional data analysis.
 On the other hand, When $m \lesssim n^{d / 2s}$ that is viewed as the sparse sampling scheme, the convergence is slowed to an of order $(nm)^{-2s/(2s+d)}$ that depends on the total number of observations $nm$ and in accordance to the so-called nonparametric rate.
 For $d=1$, the phenomenon was studied in integer Sobolev smoothness \citep{cai2011optimal} and continuously differentiable functions \citep{zhang2016sparse}, as well as in Riemannian manifold space \citep{shao2022intrinsic} and online estimation setting \citep{yang2022online}.